systronix/W5500_Test/README.md

 M0Pro version does not work and I don't know why.

 ### Ntp_clock_set
 - Greatly enhanced output of NTP server response, by Scott.
+With a lot more info about the particular NTP server connection.
+Quite informative.
 - [Test Logs coming soon]

 ### TODO